 Family Institutes and Resources

-The goal of the Porter-Cason Institute is to not only advance family practice but also to inform social work practitioners about the latest and most effective family practice methods, techniques and research.
+The goal of the Porter-Cason Institute is to not only advance mental health, addiction, and the family practice but also to inform social work practitioners about the latest and most effective mental health, addiction, and the family practices methods, techniques and research.

 Highlights of the 2014-2015 work of Porter Cason Institute for the Family

 The Porter-Cason board is made up of family therapists and mental health professionals from across the globe.

 Training that creates an active learning community

 We have developed a model for training that creates an active learning community where those trained participate in future trainings of others and actively work in peer supervision and support groups.
 We subsidize training for not for profit agencies that otherwise could not afford to get staff trained in the best evidence based and effective models of treating families, children and couples.
 The model enables community building , networking, resource building , cross training and experience between the private and not for profit therapeutic communities in Louisiana and throughout the deep south.

 Porter Cason Board Meeting March 2-March 4 2016